Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 - Browse to the Azure Portal
 - Select the Application Insights **python-appinsights-SUFFIX** resource
 - On the **Overview** page, copy the connection string
-- Open the `.\docs_sampes\.env` file notice that as part of the setup the values have been copied into the environment file
+- Open the `.\docs_samples\.env` file notice that as part of the setup the values have been copied into the environment file

 ## Create a simple Python App